chshersh/iris/examples/simple-grep/README.md

         )
 ```

-It uses `Iris.CliApp SimpleGrep () a` that means `CliApp` will consume `SimpleGrep` data of commands for CLI description.
-Also, there's `()` in the second argument, it could be a specific environment type for our application, but in our case, it isn't necessary.
+`Iris.CliApp` here is the main monad of the library.
+This monad will consume our datatype of commands `SimpleGrep` in his first argument and in the second argument - application env datatype that might be empty depending on your wishes and goals.
+However, we can get application datatype by using `ask` or `Iris.asksCliEnv` in our `App` monad.
+Command datatype, after consuming, will be parsed and putted into `--help` list.

-`SimpleGrep` is described below:
+Here's our commands for utility:

 ```haskell
 data SimpleGrep = SimpleGrep